Hypodifferentials of nonsmooth convex functions and their applications to nonsmooth convex optimization: Preliminaries

-It remains to note that if $T$ is a compact topological space and the multifunction $F$ is continuous, then, as one can readily check using the standard compactness argument, the maps $F(\cdot, t)$ are continuous uniformly in $t$. \end{proof}
+It remains to note that if $T$ is a compact topological space and the set-valued map $F$ is continuous, then, as one can readily check using the standard compactness argument, the maps $F(\cdot, t)$ are continuous uniformly in $t$. \end{proof}

-\begin{proposition} Let $X$ be a normed space and a multifunction $F \colon M \rightrightarrows X$ be continuous.
-Then the multifunction $\co F$ is continuous as well, where ``$\co$'' stands for the convex hull. \end{proposition}
+\begin{proposition} Let $X$ be a normed space and $F \colon M \rightrightarrows X$ be a continuous set-valued map.
+Then the set-valued map $\co F$ is continuous as well, where ``$\co$'' stands for the convex hull. \end{proposition}

 \begin{proof} Fix any $\varepsilon > 0$ and $x \in M$.
 Due to the continuity of $F$ there exists $\delta > 0$ such that $d_{PH}(F(x'), F(x)) < \varepsilon$ for any $x' \in B(x, \delta)$.
 Choose any $x' \in B(x, \delta)$ and $y' \in \co F(x')$.
 By the definition of convex hull there exist $n \in \mathbb{N}$, $y'_i \in F(x')$, and $\alpha_i \ge 0$, $i \in \{ 1, \ldots, n \}$, such that